fflopsi/worldutils/README.md

 ### Extensions

 This plugin can be extended with further functionality.
-When your own extension works good enough, you can apply to be listed below in the official extension list.
+When your own extension works good enough, you can apply via [pull request](https://github.com/WorldUtils/world-utils/compare) to be listed below in the official extension list.

 #### Official Extension List